 When is the best time to fly Philadelphia?

-There is so much to do and see in Philadelphia, it’s hard to know where to start.
+There is so much to do and see in Philadelphia that it’s hard to know where to start.
 For most visitors to Philadelphia, it’s best to start at the beginning.
 After all, this is where the "Declaration of Independence" and the Constitution were written and signed, thus signalling the beginning of American freedom and civil liberties.

-Movie lovers can run up the stairs of the Capitol building – ala Sylvester Stallone in Rocky – and then stand in line for cheese steak at one of the city’s famous stands.
+Movie lovers can run up the stairs of the Capitol building – just like Sylvester Stallone in Rocky – and then stand in line for cheese steak at one of the city’s famous stands.
 Sports lovers book flights to Philadelphia to cheer on the Eagles, the Phillies, the Flyers and the 76ers.

-Icy cold winters and extremely humid summers make spring and fall the best time to take flights to Philadelphia.
+Icy cold winters and extremely humid summers make spring and autumn the best time to take flights to Philadelphia.
 If you can handle the crowds, Philadelphia goes wild every 4th of July (Independence Day) with fireworks and city-wide celebrations.

 Getting around Philadelphia

 The main airport for travellers taking flights to Philadelphia is Philadelphia International Airport (PHL).
 There is a shuttle available from the airport and transfer time is about 30 minutes.
 Car rental companies operate at the airport as well as limousine service.

 Philadelphia insider information